What is Pick to Light System : Advantages and Disadvantages

 - Strengthened Management Control: Facilitates online picking data control and provides easy alerts for material shortages.

-Drawbacks of Pick to Light Systems
+Drawbacks or disadvantages of Pick to Light Systems

 - Performance Dependence on Pick Size and Area: The system performs best when picks are smaller and the pick area is relatively compact, allowing pickers to concentrate effectively.
 Efficient management involves assigning pickers to specific racks.